-Replication between tables having different partitioning is
+Replication between tables that have different partitioning is

 generally not supported.
 This because statements (such as

 TABLE ...
-DROP PARTITION) acting directly on
+DROP PARTITION) that act directly on

-partitions in such cases may produce different results on source and replica.
+partitions in such cases might produce different results on the

+source and the replica.
 In the case where a table is partitioned

-on the source but not on the replica, any statements operating on partitions on the source's copy of the replica
+on the source but not on the replica, any statements that

+operate on partitions on the source's copy of the replica

 fail on the replica.
 When the replica's copy of the table

-is partitioned but the source's copy is not, statements acting
+is partitioned but the source's copy is not, statements

-on partitions cannot be run on the source
+that act directly on partitions cannot be run on the source